-If you don't do a requested UDS this is documented in your notes and discussed by the key worker and doctor.
+If a UDS is requested and not done, it will be documented in your notes and discussed by the key worker and doctor.
 There can be consequences for not doing a test - you may find your dose withheld at the pharmacy or your next script delayed until you complete the test.

 There is no set interval for urine testing.
-They can be requested at any time especially at times of change like when you are moving to Shared Care or to another OST service.
+You can be asked to do one at any time especially at times of change like when you are moving to Shared Care or to another OST service.

-Urine tests must always be for clinical reasons.
 Please note: AOTS does not fund testing requested by other agencies (e.g. if CYFS requests tests for child protection purposes).